torvalds/linux/Documentation/admin-guide/reporting-issues.rst

     increase the risk your report will be rejected or ignored.*

-As mentioned in the detailed explanation for the first step already: Like most programmers, Linux kernel developers don't like to spend time dealing with reports for issues that don't even happen with the current code.
+As mentioned in the detailed explanation for the first step already: Like most programmers, GNU/Linux kernel developers don't like to spend time dealing with reports for issues that don't even happen with the current code.
 It's just a waste everybody's time, especially yours.
 That's why it's in everybody's interest that you confirm the issue still exists with the latest upstream code